Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 When I pointed out the repetition of the word “metaphor,” Minter clarified: “I think of the ways in which we expand on the metaphor outside of the piece of work that generates it.
 How one metaphor can lead to another.
 Similar to the way the removal of the black and mixed-race families on Malaga Island here is a macrocosm of the removal and destruction of black communities all over the South during that same period.
 The metaphor can expand to talk about what was going on in the whole country at that time.”

-In his Hidden River painting, Minter evokes the spirit of Ogun, orisha of metalworking and technology, to symbolize the university's sci-tech's capacity, along with the endless river serpent, Oxumare.
-This evocation echoes how Dianne Reeves powerfully invokes the energies of southern African American orixás (“old souls”) on this video as she sings the song from which the following lyrics are excerpted.
+In The Hidden River painting, Minter evokes the spirit of Ogun, orixá of metalworking and technology, to symbolize the university's science and technology capacities, along with the endless river serpent, Oxumare.

 “…Consecrated earth it was a sacred place